Student Loan Forgiveness Relief

 To protect yourself in light of these recent changes, buff up your own defenses against debt servicers and collectors.
 Here are a few things you can do to make sure you’re protected:

 - Make student loan payments on time or contact 844-323-3328 and apply to for student Loan forgiveness.
-Our trained student loan advisors will provide you with a free evaluation to determine your eligibility.
+Our trained student loan advisers will provide you with a free evaluation to determine your eligibility.

 Consumer-friendly policies are important.
 They can help you keep up with your student debt, even through hardship.
 Luckily, there are still many protections in place to help, such as income-driven repayment plans.